 Step 3 – Obligation to Maintain Confidentiality

-You need to detail whether the confidential information still needs to be protected indefinitely once the employee’s employment contract is terminated or if the NDA will remain in effect until a specific date or period of time.
+You need to detail whether the confidential information must be protected indefinitely once the employee’s employment contract is terminated or if the NDA will remain in effect until a specific date or period.

 Step 4 – Non-Compete and Non-Solicitation

-If you want to include a non-compete clause, outline whether it is only during the time that the employee works for the company or whether it’s from signing until a specific date.
-Do the same for a non-solicitation clause if you need to include one too.
+If you want to include a non-compete clause, outline whether it is only when the employee works for the company or whether it’s from signing until a specific date.
+Do the same for a non-solicitation clause if you must include one.

 Step 5 – Termination